eurodatacube/eodash/app/public/data/storytelling-md/eodashMarkdown_EXTREME_SST.md

 </figure>

-## Europe and Asia’s Marine Heatwave
+Understanding these changes is crucial for preparing and responding to climate impacts, and this is where Earth observation plays a pivotal role.
+Satellites and other remote sensing tools provided by space agencies such as JAXA, ESA and NASA provide continuous monitoring of the planet, offering scientists real-time data on sea surface temperatures (SST), weather patterns, and environmental changes.
+By analysing this data, researchers can detect early signs of El Niño or La Niña and predict their potential impacts, improving disaster preparedness and response efforts.
+Earth observation systems have become an indispensable tool in climate science, helping us better understand and mitigate the effects of a warming planet.

-The unprecedented sea surface temperatures have been associated with marine heatwaves: periods of unusual high ocean temperatures.
-These can have significant and sometimes devastating impacts on ocean ecosystems, and biodiversity, potentially leading to socio-economic impacts due to their impact on industry such as fisheries, tourism or aquaculture.
-Sea surface temperatures and marine heatwaves affected various regions in the summer of 2023, as reported by the Copernicus Climate Change Service during June-July-August.
+## Europe's Marine Heatwave

-The North Atlantic and the Mediterranean basin were particularly impacted by these heatwaves, leading to [significant sea surface temperature anomalies](https://marine.copernicus.eu/news/2023-northern-hemisphere-summer-record-breaking-oceanic-events ) and severe marine heatwaves .
+Marine heatwaves, characterised by unusually high ocean temperatures, are another pressing concern.
+These events can severely disrupt marine ecosystems, endangering biodiversity and affecting industries like fisheries, tourism, and aquaculture.
+In the summer of 2023, regions across Europe and Asia experienced significant marine heatwaves, as reported by the Copernicus Climate Change Service.
+The North Atlantic and the Mediterranean were hit particularly hard, leading to extreme sea surface temperature anomalies [5].

-Of special concerning was the Atlantic Ocean near Ireland and the United Kingdom, where extreme marine heatwave occur in June 2023, with sea temperatures up to 5 °C [above average](https://climate.copernicus.eu/global-sea-surface-temperature-reaches-record-high ) .
-For the entire year, the average sea surface temperature across European waters was the highest on record, with parts of the Mediterranean Sea and northeastern Atlantic seeing their warmest annual averages [ever recorded](https://climate.copernicus.eu/global-sea-surface-temperature-reaches-record-high ).
+The situation was especially alarming in the waters around Ireland and the United Kingdom, where sea temperatures soared to 5°C above average in June 2023.
+Across European waters, 2023 recorded the highest average sea surface temperatures ever documented, with parts of the Mediterranean Sea and northeastern Atlantic reaching unprecedented levels [6].

 <figure style="text-align: center;">
     <img src="https://marine.copernicus.eu/sites/default/files/media/image/2023-09/Ocean%20heat%20content%20june%202023.png"
          alt="El Niño and La Nina 2023 Land Temperatures"